WhateverItWorks/My-Signal-TLS-Proxy-Docker-Compose/README.md

 # Signal TLS Proxy
+Help people in Iran reconnect to Signal – a request to our community

 To run a Signal TLS proxy, you will need a host that has ports 80 and 443 available and a domain name that points to that host.